UEFA Euro 2016 qualifying: Draw

 The draw took place at the Palais des Congrès Acropolis, Nice, on 23 February 2014, 12:00 CET.
 Groups A–H each contain one team from each of Pots 1–6, while Group I contains one team from each of Pots 1–5.
-For television rights reasons, England, Germany, Italy, Spain and the Netherlands were drawn into groups of six teams.
+For television rights reasons, England, Germany, Italy, Spain, and the Netherlands were drawn into groups of six teams.
 Before the draw UEFA confirmed that, for political reasons, Armenia would not be drawn against Azerbaijan (due to the dispute concerning territory of Nagorno-Karabakh) and Gibraltar would not be drawn against Spain (due to the disputed status of Gibraltar).
-France (Coeff: 30,992; Rank: 11) were partnered with the five-team Group I, which enabled the 2016 tournament hosts to play friendlies against these countries on their 'spare' dates.
-These friendlies did not count in the qualifying group standings.
+France (Coeff: 30,992; Rank: 11), the 2016 tournament hosts, were partnered with the five-team Group I, allowing them to play friendlies against these countries on their 'spare' dates that did not count in the qualifying group standings.

 Seeding

 The seeding pots were announced on 24 January 2014.

-Teams in bold eventually qualified for the final tournament, teams in bold italic qualified for the final tournament through the play-offs, and teams in italic participated in the play-offs but did not qualify for the final tournament.
+The teams in bold qualified to the final tournament.